sarahedkins/pizza/README.md

 ## Ambiguity

 Since this is a take-home assignment with a 3 day time limit, I opted to make reasonable executive decisions when faced with ambiguity.
-In the real world, I would colloborate with project stakeholders to clarify the requirements to inform the best path forward.
+In the real world, I would collaborate with project stakeholders to clarify the requirements to inform the best path forward.

 For example, what should happen when a topping that is used in a pizza is deleted?
 Normally I would run this question by a stakeholder.
-Here, I opted to allow the topping to be deleted and mark the pizza in the UI so the pizza shop keeper could edit the pizza, if needed.
+Here, I opted to allow the topping to be deleted and mark the pizza in the UI so the pizza shop keeper could edit the pizza.

 ## Codepointers for Hiring Team reviewers